fbef0102/L4D1_2-Plugins/l4d2_item_hint/readme.md

 </details>

 * <details><summary>Changelog | 版本日誌</summary>

+    * v4.2 (2025-5-25)
+        * Update more cvars for spot marker
+        * Display particle on spot marker

     * v4.1 (2025-12-27)
         * Force client and witch to transmit so glow entity won't be buggy behind the wall